Diné Bahaneʼ: The four Worlds

+In other versions, there's another flood in the fourth world and humans are led through a big standing reed into the fifth world, which is where we live today, and where the Naayéé’ Nizghání are born to defeat the monsters.

+Main events and creations

-The First World
+The First World or

 Of a time long ago these things are said.
 The first world was small, and black as soot.
 In the middle of the four seas there was an island floating in the mist.
 On the island grew a pine tree.

 Dark ants dwelt there.
 Red ants dwelled there.
 Dragonflies dwelled there.
 Yellow beetles dwelled there.
 Hard beetles dwelled there.
 Stone-carrier beetles dwelled there.
 Black beetles dwelled there.
 Coyote-dung beetles dwelled there.
 Bats dwelled there.
 White-faced beetles dwelled there.
 Locusts dwelled there.
 White locusts dwelled there.